Prowler (Marvel Comics): Hobie Brown

+"Second Prowler"

 At one point, Bella Donna (Narda Ravanna) stole Hobie Brown's costume and equipment and hired a cat burglar that Spider-Man fought a long time ago to become the new Prowler.
 During one of his crimes, Prowler accidentally kills a guard.
 Furthermore, the witnesses see his silhouetted profile and believe Spider-Man to be implicated in the murder.
 Eventually, Spider-Man captures both Bella Donna and the Prowler, clears both his and the original Prowler's name, and returns Hobie's stolen equipment.
 This Prowler is later seen at the "Bar With No Name" attending Stilt-Man's wake, and calls himself the "Second Prowler".
 He has a brief fight with the original Prowler at Stilt-Man's funeral.
 Sometime after the original Prowler leaves, the Punisher poisons the guests' drinks and blows the place up.
 It is later mentioned that "they all had to get their stomachs pumped and be treated for third-degree burns".